alevchuk/minibank/incidents/i3/README.md

 ## Root-cause

 Elevated gossip chatter was causing many `channelUpdate` events.
-It appears that channelUpdates are flushed to disk is a way that amount I/O is proportional to the amount of `channelUpdate` events.
+It appears that channelUpdates are flushed to disk in a way that make the amount of I/O proportional to the amount of `channelUpdate` events.

 ## Current prevention plan